jm1021/churchofjesuschrist/_posts/2022-11-06-jeremiah_ezekiel.md

 > So "who are we?".
 Here is a synopsis of "2 hours with us" as we try to be people of God, plus some quotes from our prophets.

 ### Betsy Dam
 > Spoke on agency and the cunning of the adversary.
-She said that joy comes in and through Gospel of Jesus Christ.  <mark>She prayed for our ability to make great choices</mark>.
+She said that joy comes in and through Gospel of Jesus Christ.  ***She prayed for our ability to make great choices***.

 ### Mark Cuthbert
 > Sacrifice.
 Adam and Eve were told to worship the Lord and sacrifice the first king of the flock.
 Jesus, part man and part God personally experience all loss and foolishness.
-Jesus did this as live of all mankind.  <mark>Bring are hearts into submission</mark>, love mankind, practice becoming celestial beings.
+Jesus did this as live of all mankind.  ***Bring are hearts into submission***, love mankind, practice becoming celestial beings.
 Reflect light and love of God.

-### Priesthood Meeting
+### Priesthood Meeting in October
 > By Mark Cuthbert - Susan Cuthbert Talk
 - What do I do now?
 3 takeaways
 1. Past and present circumstances do not determine our future
 2. Each of us is child of God with divinity in our souls
 3. Savior made it possible to be cleansed from sin and healed from wounds
 4. Turn to Savior for strength and healing
-5. <mark>Covenants for now and eternity</mark>.
+5. ***Covenants for now and eternity***.

 > Classroom comments
 - Grudges diminish.
 - Performer to Petroleum to Horticulture, life blessings and turns
 - Grandchildren change how you behave.
-They make you think of the person of who you should be
+They make you think of ***the person of who you should be***
 - Aspire to heavenly things can change our perspective
-- Try to be like a General Authority, be with people that are an example to us
+- Try to act like a General Authority, ***be with people that are an example to us***
 - Control how we act and react
-- Submarine can be lonely, sacrament 100 feet under the sea you can feel the spirit
+- Submarine can be lonely, ***sacrament 100 feet under the sea you can feel the spirit***, all man made signals do not travel there
 - Love one and loss.
 We have ability to move on.
-- Quorum member Mother went to see Father who left her when he was 6 years old.
-Reuniting of family is more important than feeling of abandonments.
+- Quorum member Mother went to see Father who left her when he was 6 years old.  ***Reuniting of family is more important than feeling of abandonments***.
 - Share the [purpose of life](https://www.churchofjesuschrist.org/study/ensign/2015/12/the-new-and-everlasting-covenant?lang=eng&id=p3#p3).
 This was one of the closing comments.
 Reference that describes it is very much to Mark Cuthbert's intro.
+    - Each human being is a beloved son or daughter of heavenly parents.
+Heavenly Father’s plan of salvation provides to each the opportunity to receive ***eternal life, which is the life God leads***.
+There is no greater gift.
+Knowledge of the plan of salvation explains the purpose of life and, if we so choose, will inform our ***decision-making from an eternal perspective***.

 ### Restoration of a New Covenant
 > Joseph Smith receive revelation of [The New and Everlasting Covenant](https://www.churchofjesuschrist.org/study/ensign/2015/12/the-new-and-everlasting-covenant?lang=eng#:~:text=Doctrine%20and%20Covenants%20132%3A19,the%20covenant%20will%20be%20exalted.)